Danko111/SiuuuuuCR7/README.md

 # SiuuuuuCR7
-thie is my personal website that I'm working on
+thie is my personal project that I'm working on